Just a few days ago, I posted a tweet that got a bunch of online traction. Here’s the tweet:

-Evangelism puts teenagers in a situation where they are forced to rely on God.
+Evangelism puts teenagers in a situation where they’re forced to rely on God.
 It also causes them to “count the cost” of being a follower of Jesus (Luke 14:25-35) because to share the Gospel, especially with a friend, could mean losing that friendship.
-And that very risk is a huge counting of the cost of what it means to be a follower of Christ in a post-Christian culture.
+And that very risk is a huge “counting of the cost” of what it means to be a follower of Christ in a post-Christian culture.

-With this as a backdrop, let me give you a brief overview of what I mean by Gospel Urgency, Fluency and Strategy.
-Along the way, I’ll point to a few helpful resources for both parents and youth leaders alike to improve in these three areas.
+With this as a backdrop, let me give you a brief overview of what I mean by Gospel urgency, fluency, and strategy.
+Along the way, I’ll point to a few helpful resources for students, youth leaders, and parents alike to improve in these three areas.

 1. Gospel Urgency